An insider’s perspective

 The client eventually dropped us from the project, because the speed and quality of development weren’t up to their expectations.
 A brutal experience so to speak, but the paradigms shift every 10 years or so, and if you’re not keeping up, your previous experience and track record on speed and quality amount to very little.

-If you were to grab a beer with a potential coworker, what would you say to them to stir their interest in Notch?
+If you were to grab a beer with a potential coworker, what would you say to them?
+How would you stir their interest in Notch?
 What is our word-of-mouth story?

 Goran: You can talk with anybody and everybody here.
 Plain and simple.
 From higher management and founders to juniors who joined the company yesterday.
 I like the open culture we have here, everyone’s available.

 What else would I mention… There is no overtime, it is frowned upon when someone pings you outside work hours.
-With some companies I worked for before, we had to be on call during certain projects, but we don’t have that here.
+With some companies I worked for before, we had to be on call during certain projects.
+But here we don’t have that.

-Hrvoje: We are trying to work on as many turnkey projects as possible, where whole teams work together and guide the project forward from discovery to operations.
+Hrvoje: We are trying to work on as many turnkey projects as possible.
+Whole teams work together and guide the project forward from discovery to operations.

-Marko: We have lots of different projects that developers can work on which enables them to move more freely between them.
-Chances are you won’t get stuck on a project for years on end without the chance to switch to something that fits better with your skillset.
+Marko: We have lots of different projects that developers can work on, which enables them to move more freely between them.
+Chances are you won’t get stuck on a project for years without the chance to switch to something that fits better with your skillset.

 And, we’re not corpo.
 If anything, we’re very people-oriented.